iambrainstorming/iambrainstorming.github.io/src/chapters/complicatedness-of-sexuality.md

 # Complicatedness of Sexuality

 ---

 date: "2019-04-10"

-categories:
+- categories:

   - "compilation"
   - "sex"
   - "sexual-orientation"
   - "sexuality"

-tags:
+- tags:

   - "asexual"
   - "demisexual"
   - "homosexuality"
-  - "lgbtq"
+  - "lgbtqa"

 ---

 ## Sexuality definition

 Human sexuality is the way people experience and express themselves sexually.
 This involves biological, erotic, physical, emotional, social, or spiritual feelings and behaviors.
 So **definition of sexuality is nuanced, board and multifaceted**.

 ![](images/image.png)